-Here are some tips on how I manage
+Here are some tips on how I manage the kitchen mess and make clean-up time quicker.

 It’s time to bond, talk, spend time together, achieve something together, learn from each other and it helps us eat healthier and make better food choices.